Crotonic acid

-Crotonic acid ((2E)-but-2-enoic acid) is a short-chain unsaturated carboxylic acid, described by the formula CH3CH=CHCO2H.
-It is called crotonic acid because it was erroneously thought to be a saponification product of croton oil.
+Crotonic acid ((2E)-but-2-enoic acid) is a short-chain unsaturated carboxylic acid described by the formula CH3CH=CHCO2H.
+The name crotonic acid was given because it was erroneously thought to be a saponification product of croton oil.
 It crystallizes as colorless needles from hot water.
-The cis-isomer of crotonic acid is called isocrotonic acid.
+With a cis-alkene, Isocrotonic acid is an isomer of crotonic acid.
 Crotonic acid is soluble in water and many organic solvents.
-Its odor is similar to butyric acid.
+Its odor is similar to that of butyric acid.

 Production

-Crotonic acid may be obtained by several methods: